Arthur Ernest Guedel (1883 – 1956) was an American anesthesiologist.

 - Died June 10, 1956

-- In 1933 Guedel designed a metal pharyngeal airway moulded in rubber to prevent occlusion by biting.
+In 1933 Guedel designed a metal pharyngeal airway moulded in rubber to prevent occlusion by biting.
 The ‘Guedel’ airway has stood the test of time for nearly 80 years.
-My father recalls using these earlier models in the 1980’s during time as a volunteer paramedic.

-- Guedel laryngeal plug: The laryngeal plug is a little-known device developed by Arthur E. Guedel in the 1930s.
+The laryngeal plug is a little-known device developed by Arthur E. Guedel in the 1930s.
 The device was an alternative to the inflatable cuff used on tracheal tubes.
-Guedel did not publish a description of the laryngeal plug and the most detailed description of it was published by Gilbert Troup, an Australian anaesthetist.
+Guedel did not publish a description of the laryngeal plug and the most detailed description was published by Gilbert Reynolds Troup (1896-1962), an Australian anaesthetist.

 - Guedel AE.
 Nitrous oxide air anesthesia self-administered in obstetrics—a preliminary report.
 Indianapolis Med.
 J. 1911;14:476–479.